Vanessa Ray

 Vanessa Ray Liptak (born June 24, 1981) is an American actress.
 She started her career portraying Teri Ciccone in the soap opera As the World Turns (2006–2010) before taking on recurring roles in Damages (2010) and Suits (2011–2012).
-Her breakthrough came with the role of Charlotte Drake / A in the Freeform thriller drama series Pretty Little Liars (2012–2017), winning a Teen Choice Award.
+Her breakthrough came with the role of Charlotte Drake in the Freeform thriller drama series Pretty Little Liars (2012–2017), winning a Teen Choice Award.
 She has since acted in the police drama series Blue Bloods (2013–2024).

 Acting career

 Ray earned her Actors' Equity Association card while performing the role of Rusty and singing "Let's Hear It for the Boy" in the musical Footloose.
 She played the role of Nemo in Robert and Kristin Lopez's Finding Nemo: The Musical at Orlando's Disney World.
 Ray played the character Olive Ostrovsky in the national tour of The 25th Annual Putnam County Spelling Bee.
 She joined the Broadway cast of Hair in its final year as Crissy, and sang the song "Frank Mills".
 She made her on-screen debut as Chris in the youth-oriented video short feature The Sparky Chronicles: The Map (2003).

 Between 2012 and 2017, Ray appeared as CeCe Drake, a "beyond-charismatic twenty-something blonde stylist at a boutique that has one heel in the present, one in the past", in the television series Pretty Little Liars.
 Ray was announced to start filming again for PLL, and spoke about returning, saying, "It's so fun to do, and what a crazy character I get to play.
 She's sort of a sociopath.
 I think she's so weird because she's, like, 22 but hangs out with high-schoolers.
 It's like, 'Hey, girl!
 Get a life!

 In 2013, Ray joined the Season 4 cast of the CBS police procedural drama Blue Bloods as Officer Edit "Eddie" Janko, a role she continued throughout the show's run until its cancellation in December 2024.